11 Ideas for Content Creation Greatness

 8. Use it!

 Now that you’ve written some relevant content, it’s time to put it to use.
 Consider sharing it on your company blog, social media outlets and in your email marketing communications.
 If you think the content would be useful to someone else in your industry, email it to them and ask them to post it on their blog or social media sites.
-You just might make a few friends who provide content for you to use as well.
+You just might make a few friends who provide content for you to use as well.9.
+Matchy Matchy

 Matchy matchy fashion trends may be out, but matching content in email marketing is in.
 Once you have created your content, make sure your email subject lines ‘match’ the content.
-Spam filters look for similar words and phrases from the subject line in the body of the email.
+Spam filters look for similar words and phrases from the subject line in the body of the email.10.
+Consider Timing for Content Delivery

 In an article for Marketing Sherpa, Jeri Dube said, “The right information, delivered at the right moment, creates a distinct competitive advantage.”
 We are always asked when’s the best day and time to send emails.
 There is no answer that works for every list and every industry.
 We suggest you run some tests to find what works best for your audience.
-Our next tip gives some ways to do just that.
+Our next tip gives some ways to do just that.11.
+Segment for the Best Results

 Segmenting your list and tracking the results of your segmentation will maximize your email marketing ROI over time.
 In a recent blog post we covered 5 of the most common ways to segment your list including by demographics, email behaviors and by preferences.
 You can read the full post here.
 You can also test days and times for sending by segmenting your list into multiple groups or test different versions of content across different groups.